searx/searx/docs/dev/contribution_guide.rst

    It is recommended to assert a complete rebuild before deploying (use ``docs-clean``).

-Live build is like WYSIWYG, If you want to edit the documentation, its recommended to use.
+Live build is like WYSIWYG.
+If you want to edit the documentation, its recommended to use.
 The Makefile target ``docs-live`` builds the docs, opens URL in your favorite browser and rebuilds every time a reST file has been changed.

 .. code:: sh